RandithaK/MSSQL_Tutorial/MSSQL Tutorial.md

         RETURN;
     END;

-    IF EXISTS (SELECT 1 FROM inserted i LEFT JOIN Employee E ON i.mgrid = E.eid WHERE i.mgrid IS NOT NULL AND E.eid IS NULL) BEGIN
+    IF EXISTS (SELECT 1 FROM inserted i LEFT JOIN Employees E ON i.mgrid = E.eid WHERE i.mgrid IS NOT NULL AND E.eid IS NULL) BEGIN
         RAISERROR('Specified Manager ID (mgrid) does not exist in the Employee table.', 16, 1);
         RETURN;